Blog Post

 Visual Studio

-Our team mainly uses Visual Studio when developing PSPDFKit for Windows.
-We like that Visual Studio supports the languages we use to develop our Windows product; along with C++, we also use C# and JavaScript.
+Visual Studio is probably the most used C++ IDE in the world, especially among game developers.
+It’s currently the second most popular IDE in Stack Overflow’s most recent developer survey.
+Our team mainly uses Visual Studio when developing PSPDFKit for Windows and many of our ORPALIS products.
+We like that Visual Studio supports the languages we use to develop these products; along with C++, we also use C# and JavaScript.
 Another plus about Visual Studio is that debugging for C++, C#, and JavaScript is integrated.
 We find it’s useful to debug multiple languages in the same session, because our Windows product has layers implemented in different languages.

 Text Editors for C++ Development